 Background photo credit: Thurmaston Brownies

-Baking a Difference is an innovative care home project created and delivered in partnership with local charity Learning for the Fourth Age (L4A).
+Baking a Difference has been an innovative care home project created and delivered in partnership with local charity Learning for the Fourth Age (L4A).

 In 2017 Planet Leicester Bakers approached L4A to explore how to bring the beauty and benefits of bread making into elders’ residential settings.

 Then, in 2018, L4A secured a further £50,000 from the National Lottery’s People’s Project to deliver extended activity.
-This larger project includes community involvement.
-This aspect of the project is about bringing communities together and creating a legacy in the form of project training.
+This larger project has included community involvement.
+This aspect of the project has been about bringing communities together and creating a legacy in the form of project training.
 The aim is to ensure Baking a Difference activity continues beyond the funding period.
+The project is now in the closing stages, with ‘how to’ videos for YouTube and a report being finalised.

 ‘This bread deserves good butter.’